Aastha-Arora/Great-Barrier-Reef/README.md

 Wanted to see if these changes in SST connected with a decrease in tourism consumption in North Tropical Queensland, Australia due to coral bleaching in the Great Barrier Reef.

+###Questions for Research
+How has changing sea surface temperature(SST) affected the frequency and intensity of coral bleaching at the Great Barrier Reef since 2000?
+For the last five years?

+Has Australian Tourism Consumption near the Great Barrier Reef affected by coral bleaching during bleaching events?

 ### Datasets used
 Google Maps(API), National Oceanic and Atmospheric Administration(NOAA), Australian Government: Tourism Research Australia

 ### Summarize findings
 For Northern GBR:

 We looked at historic trends in Sea Surface Temperature (SST) and Degree Heating Weeks from 2000-2019 in the Northern Great Barrier Reef station.
 There were high points in the average SST in 2010, 2013, and 2016 -There were low points in the average SST in 2006, 2011, 2014, and 2019.